 Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scores.
 Your score considers both positive and negative information in your credit report.
 Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.

 Different portions of your credit history are given different weights.
 Thirty-five percent of your FICO score is based on your specific payment history.
-Thirty percent is your current level of indebtedness.
-Fifteen percent each is the time your open credit has been in use (ten year old accounts are good, six month old ones aren't as good) and types of credit available to you (installment loans such as student loans, car loans, etc. versus revolving and debit accounts like credit cards).
-Finally, five percent is pursuit of new credit -- credit scores requested.
+Thirty percent is your current level of indebtedness, or the amount you owe.
+The time your credit has been in use makes up fifteen percent (ten-year-old accounts are good, six-month-old ones aren't as good).
+The types of credit you've used (installment loans such as student loans, car loans, etc. versus revolving and debit accounts like credit cards) and your pursuit of new credit (credit inquiries and the number of recently opened accounts) each makes up ten percent or your score.